ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 To start the MotionPro client, you must input at least the `hostname` and `username` as arguments. `Site` can be either a domain name or an IP address.
 {:tip}

-## Mac OS X 10.10 standalone client
+## Mac OS X 10.10 stand-alone client
 {: #macos-standalone-client}

 MacOS 10.11 is not supported.